Research Review

-Recent advancements in bionic hand technology have ushered in a new era for upper limb amputees.
+Recent advancements in bionic hand technology have ushered in a recent development for upper limb amputees.
 Researchers at the University of Utah have developed an innovative AI co-pilot system that significantly enhances the functionality and usability of prosthetic bionic hands.
-This breakthrough aims to address the alarming statistic that nearly 50% of upper limb amputees abandon their prosthetic devices due to difficulties in control and usability.

 Understanding the Challenges